 The Controller of General Accounting and the Director of Cash Management will review all requests and, if approved, will forward the signed request to the proper Staff Accountant in the General Accounting department to assist in setting up the petty cash fund.

-Once the request has been approved, the department will need to fill out a Check Requisition using its appropriate accounting unit and account 1190.
+Once the request has been approved, the department will need to fill out a Payment/Check Requisition using its appropriate accounting unit and account 1190.
 The report will be sent to the Accounts Payable department along with documentation noting the approval of the fund.
 A check will be issued by Accounts Payable to the custodian of the fund.

 It is the responsibility of the department head to appoint a custodian of the department’s petty cash fund.
 The custodian must ensure that the funds are located in a locked box in a locked desk drawer or safe.
 The custodian is also responsible for the keys to both the box and the secured area.
 Keys should not be kept where others have access to them.
 It is also the responsibility of the custodian to distribute the petty cash funds according to policy.